Monday, December 2, 2024

-HomeWellnessDietCan eating green leafy vegetables reduce steatosis of liver?
+HomeEat wellDietCan eating green leafy vegetables reduce steatosis of the liver?

-Can eating green leafy vegetables reduce steatosis of liver?
+Can eating green leafy vegetables reduce steatosis of the liver?

-A recent study in PNAS investigated whether inorganic nitrates can prevent steatosis of liver using cell and animal models.
+A study in PNAS investigated whether inorganic nitrates can prevent steatosis of the liver using cell and animal models.

 Furthermore, the authors demonstrated that mice given a high-fat and sugar-rich Western diet supplemented with nitrate exhibited a significantly reduced proportion of fat in the liver.
 Moreover, diabetic mice supplemented with nitrates exhibited reduced blood pressure and improved insulin and glucose homeostasis.
 Collectively, these findings demonstrate that dietary nitrates significantly reduced fatty liver disease in cell models and mice.